EPCCed/green-hpc/README.md

 * Be aware of the frameworks used to measure and report on carbon emissions and how the terms used in these frameworks map onto HPC;
 * Gain practical advice on how you can measure and improve the carbon efficiency of your use of HPC.

+See below for links to lectures and exercises.

 * [Lectures](lectures/)
 * [Practical exercises](exercises/)